andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-2.md

 })
 ```

 As with `perform`, we need to capture these details in the `choices` method.
-To do this, I extended the `StepType` enumeration, created a `ChoiceStep` class, and amended the `choice` method to store a `ChoiceStep` instance in the `steps` property of `StateMachineBuilder`.
+To do this, I extended the `StepType` enumeration, created a `ChoiceStep` class, and amended the `choice` method to store a `ChoiceStep` instance containing the captured values.

 ```TypeScript
 enum StepType {